-- Ensure that the care of patients and the environment supports safe and effective care, and is in line with current standards and best practice. - Report our findings during our inspection and ensure the NHS board produces an improvement action plan to address any areas for improvement identified.
+- Ensure that the care of patients and the environment supports safe and effective care, and is in line with current standards and best practice. - Report our findings during our inspection and ensure the NHS board produces an improvement action plan to address any areas for improvement identified. - Engage with staff and management if there is evidence they are not following the NHS board policies and procedures, best practice statements or national standards, to provide assurance on the safety and quality of care.

-NHS-Inspections-CAHMS-SDoC-Methodology- Version: 1.0 Date: March 2025 may-2025 Produced by: NHS Inspections 5 Review date: As required
+2025-02-25 NHS Inspections CAHMS SDoC Methodology v1.3 Version: 1.3 Date: May 2025 Produced by: NHS Inspections 5 Review date: As required